Asif Ali (comedian): Career

 Ali started his career performing improv comedy in Chicago.
 He relocated to Los Angeles and became a founding member of the L.A.-based sketch comedy group Goatface with Fahim Anwar, Aristotle Athari and Hasan Minhaj, which formed in 2011.

 When he started out acting, he appeared in guest appearances in television shows such as Up All Night, NCIS and Modern Family.
 In January 2015, Ali was cast as a series regular in the TBS sitcom Wrecked.

 In October 2020, it was announced Ali would be starring in the Olivia Wilde psychological thriller Don't Worry Darling, and would appear in roles in Disney+'s The Mandalorian and WandaVision.
 He would reprise his WandaVision role in Agatha All Along.

 Ali starred in the 2022 comedy film Easter Sunday, directed by Jay Chandrasekhar.
 In January 2023, Ali was cast in the video game Hogwarts Legacy, portraying the Ravenclaw student Amit Thakkar.
 In March, he joined the cast of the Netflix series Agent Elvis.

-He stars in the Hulu series Deli Boys alongside Alfie Fuller and Saagar Shaikh.
+He starred in the Hulu series Deli Boys alongside Alfie Fuller and Saagar Shaikh.

 Personal life

-Ali was born and raised in Phoenix, Arizona, the son of Indian immigrants.
+Ali was born and raised in Phoenix, Arizona, the son of Indian immigrants from Hyderabad.
 He has a brother.